 Regardless of whether the code was in the repository or not, threats and potential attacks towards the build server would be in play for almost all software projects.
 New details may come to light, hopefully including a detailed report from SolarWinds, but until then we choose to focus on the build server and assume that the code was injected there, or in case the signing is done separately; after build but before signing the artifacts.

 Looking at the steps in a typical build process, we can easily deduct that there is no single mitigation for all software development-related threats.
 All components have their own sets of threats and mitigations.
 Those sets differ for example when it comes to source code, source control, build server, and the actual running artifacts.
 Luckily, the methods to identify threats and mitigations can be similar.

 This blog post will focus on the threats that can enable supply-chain attacks against the build environment.
 We shall attempt to improve the security posture of a build server by looking at potential threats and mitigation.

 In an upcoming blog post, we will be discussing the complexity of modern third-party dependency management for software.
-In the meantime, we can conclude that software must be reasonably up to date in a supported version and that the best way to reduce risk is to reduce the attack surface by removing unnecessary dependencies, using reputable sources, and to isolate risks with least privilege principles.
+In the meantime, we can conclude that software must be reasonably up to date in a supported version and that the best way to reduce risk is to reduce the attack surface by removing unnecessary dependencies, using reputable sources, and isolating risks with the least privilege principles.

 If the target would have been a web application, the actual production server would be the obvious choice to consider.
 But the production server or runtime environment is also more likely to be further locked down and monitored, making it harder to hide your malicious activity.
 Once the release is installed in the production system it is less likely that defenses will notice the malicious activity coming from the binary.